 Table Error!
-No text of specified style in document..a - Multiple dwelling, short term accommodation and retirement facility code - assessable development
+No text of specified style in document...a - Multiple dwelling, short term accommodation and retirement facility code - assessable development

-Performance outcomes Acceptable outcomes Applicant response For assessable development PO1 The site has sufficient area and frontage to: (a) accommodate the scale and form of buildings considering site features; (b) achieve communal open space areas and private outdoor spaces; AO1.1 The site has a minimum area of 1000m.
-AO1.2 The site has a minimum frontage of 25 metres.
-Proposal complies.
+Performance outcomes Acceptable outcomes Applicant response For assessable development PO1 The site has sufficient area and frontage to: (a) accommodate the scale and form of buildings AO1.1 The site has a minimum area of 1000m .
+Proposal complies. considering site features;(b) achieve communal open space areas and private outdoor spaces; AO1.2 The site has a minimum frontage of 25 metres.
 Proposal complies.